 The headphones do come with a 3.5mm cable for a wired connection if desired or if your AKG N60 NC Wireless headphones are running low on battery life.

 There are basic hand controls that are built in the bottom of the ear cups for power, sync, volume, and track control.
 The control buttons are intuitive in their location and design, making it difficult to mistake volume for “next track” buttons like on some wireless headphones.
 The playback button doubles as the call answer switch.
-The hand controls are switches rather than buttons, making them easier to use, but they do not offer audio cues like buttons do.
+The hand controls are switches rather than buttons, making them easier to use, but they do not offer audio cues as buttons do.

-Found for under $300, the Grado GW100 wireless headphones offer excellent sound quality and Bluetooth capability with an open back design.
-Battery life can last a little over 15 hours and full charge with a micro-USB cord only requires two hours of charging.
+Found for under $300, the Grado GW100 wireless headphones offer excellent sound quality and Bluetooth capability with an open-back design.
+Battery life can last a little over 15 hours and a full charge with a micro-USB cord only requires two hours of charging.
 While the battery life is not overly impressive, and those 15 hours are at mid-level volumes, the battery does last long enough for regular daily use and two hours for a full charge is remarkable.

 The open-back design is a mainstay in Grado headphones.
-The open-back design is preferred by a select corner of the headphone market, and is not typically offered in wireless headphones, mainly because they lack noise cancellation and suggest quite a bit of sound leakage which then narrows their usage capabilities.
+The open-back design is preferred by a select corner of the headphone market and is not typically offered in wireless headphones, mainly because they lack noise cancellation and suggest quite a bit of sound leakage which then narrows their usage capabilities.

-The Grado GW100’s do not offer any noise canceling.
+The Grado GW100s do not offer any noise canceling.
 Outside background noise can clearly be heard over the headphone’s audio, especially in noisy environments like the subway.
 With the headphones being designed as an open back, there are also a lot of sound leakages making them less than ideal for listening while at work or in quiet environments.
 The open back also deters any noise cancellation since the drivers can direct sound both in and out of the ear cups.

-With their 15-hour battery life, only at mid-level volumes, the Grado GW100’s do not compare to other wireless headphones in their price range that can outlast their battery life and offer both noise cancellation and less sound leakage.
+With their 15-hour battery life, only at mid-level volumes, the Grado GW100s do not compare to other wireless headphones in their price range that can outlast their battery life and offer both noise cancellation and less sound leakage.
 Since they do not travel well and leak in quiet environments, it is a wonder as to why they are wireless in the first place.

 Style & Comfort:

-The Grado GW100’s are on-ear wireless headphones with a unique open-back design.
+The Grado GW100s are on-ear wireless headphones with a unique open-back design.
 On-ear means the cushions sit on, not over, the ear.
 This design makes the headphones more compact and travels friendly rather than over-the-ear headphones.
 The on-ear cushion style is also more comfortable for longer wear as well.

 Their open-back design gives them a vintage aesthetic.
 Though, for such a high price, the construction of the headphones is not as expected.
 Grado GW100’s plastic built, which makes them feel cheap.
 The headphones do not seem very durable in build.
 However, the plastic build keeps the headphone extremely lightweight for long-wearing sessions.
 The headphones are only offered in one color, black with aluminum hardware.

 While the headphones are comfortable in daily wear, they do cause a bit of discomfort for those with glasses.
 The headband is a thin, lightweight vinyl leather material and is fully adjustable.
 The downfall of the headband is that it does not adjust to fit smaller heads.
-The Grado GW100’s can easily slip off the head if moving too much or if not tightly fit to the head.
+The Grado GW100s can easily slip off the head if moving too much or if not tightly fit to the head.
 They do stay in place if fitted tightly enough while running, and their lightweight does not allow them to bounce around.

 The ear pads come off easily for cleaning and can be replaced if lost or damaged.
 They are made from foam that does not seem high quality, but they do offer comfort in their wear.

-The Grado GW100 headphones’ higher-end price suggests they should have a more durable build and better fit in comparison to other wireless headphones in their price range.
+The Grado GW100 higher-end price suggests they should have a more durable build and better fit in comparison to other wireless headphones in their price range.
 The headphones do not collapse or fold in any special way.
 The headphones come with a carrying pouch, 3.5mm auxiliary cable, and a micro-USB charging cable.

-The Grado GW100’s offer excellent audio sound quality.
+The Grado GW100s offer excellent audio sound quality.
 While Bluetooth was capable and wireless, the headphones do offer the option of wired listening if preferred.
 Acoustic tracks sound great on the headphones, as do most frequencies as long as there is not a lot of outside background noise.

 Vocal sounds are prominent and treble frequencies receive an appropriate emphasis in sound quality.
 Bass frequencies also do not disappoint in the Grado GW 100’s.
 Bass sounds project as powerful, but not overwhelming from the headphones.
 The EQ settings can be adjusted on your phone if needed.

-Sound leakage is an issue with the Grado GW100’s.
+Sound leakage is an issue with the Grado GW100s.
 This makes them less than ideal for use during daily commutes or in an office space.
 Background sounds also can be heard easily while listening with headphones, especially in noisy environments like the subway.
 With their sound leakage, the headphones are really only suitable for at-home listening in a quiet room.

 With their open-back design, the grille is exposed on the back enclosure of the cups.
 This allows sound and air to move freely in and out of the cups and improves the sound quality.
 The open back gives the headphones a wider sound stage, so the music feels like it covers the entire room and gives a more natural audio sound.